Ankur-Deka/spinningup/readme.md

 	1. Early stoppping if KL(pi_old||pi) crosses threshold
 	1. v lags behind pi as in VPG

 ## Getting Results
 1. Plotting command looks like:
 `python -m spinup.run plot /home/ankur/MSR_Research_Home/spinningup/data/cmd_ppo_pytorch/cmd_ppo_pytorch_s0`

 1. Watch the trained agent with a command like:
 `python -m spinup.run test_policy /home/ankur/MSR_Research_Home/spinningup/data/cmd_ppo_pytorch/cmd_ppo_pytorch_s0`

+## Issues:
+1. mpi behaves in a way that I don't understand clearly:
+	1. with base env, if I set num_env to 1 it uses all cores and when I set it to something else it kinda works.
+	1. with ResPolicy env on ava, it sticks to one CPU no matter how many parallel runs I make.

 Citing Spinning Up
 ------------------